dmitry-ivanov/laravel-console-mutex/README.md

 Default `file` strategy is fine for a small applications, which are deployed on a single server.
 If your application is more complex and, for example, is deployed on a several nodes, then you probably would like to use some other mutex strategy.

-You can change mutex strategy for your console command by specifying `$mutexStrategy` field:
+You can change mutex strategy by specifying `$mutexStrategy` field:

 ```php
 class Foo extends Command